karmatr0n/karmatr0n.github.io/_posts/2015-02-05-multiple-github-accounts.markdown

 categories: git ssh development
 ---

-## Description

 As a Software Consultant I need an easy way to deal with multiple github accounts, their ssh keys and  with several source code repositories.

 So, I followed the instructions described in the next links and I found a pretty useful way to do this.

 I'm very happy with the functionality to continue the git flow as usual.
 I recommend you to do the same if you have to deal have the same situation as me.

-## Steps
+**Steps**

-  # [Register your github accounts]: https://github.com/join
+  1. [Register your github accounts]: https://github.com/join
-  # [Generate and associate each ssh key per github account]: https://confluence.atlassian.com/pages/viewpage.action?pageId=271943168
+  2. [Generate and associate each ssh key per github account]: https://confluence.atlassian.com/pages/viewpage.action?pageId=271943168
-  # [Install and configure the git passport hook]: https://confluence.atlassian.com/pages/viewpage.action?pageId=271943168
+  3. [Install and configure the git passport hook]: https://confluence.atlassian.com/pages/viewpage.action?pageId=271943168
-  # [Execute git passport per repository before to make any git operation]: https://confluence.atlassian.com/pages/viewpage.action?pageId=271943168
+  4. [Execute git passport per repository before to make any git operation]: https://confluence.atlassian.com/pages/viewpage.action?pageId=271943168
-  # [Continue the git flow as usual]: http://nvie.com/posts/a-successful-git-branching-model/
+  5. [Continue the git flow as usual]: http://nvie.com/posts/a-successful-git-branching-model/